GaneshEEE/FinalFixed/README.md

 - **Rate Limiting**: Implement rate limiting for production deployments
 - **Input Validation**: All user inputs are validated and sanitized

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Development Guidelines

-- Follow the existing code style and conventions
-- Add appropriate error handling and logging
-- Write tests for new features
-- Update documentation for any API changes
-- Ensure all environment variables are documented

-## 🐛 Troubleshooting

-### Common Issues

-1. **PDF Export Not Working**
-   - Ensure FPDF2 is properly installed
-   - Check that the content doesn't contain unsupported characters
-   - Verify the export endpoint is receiving valid requests

-2. **Confluence Connection Issues**
-   - Verify your Confluence API credentials
-   - Check that your Confluence instance is accessible
-   - Ensure you have the necessary permissions

-3. **AI Model Errors**
-   - Verify your Gemini API keys are valid
-   - Check your API quota and limits
-   - Ensure the API keys have the necessary permissions

-4. **Frontend Build Issues**
-   - Clear node_modules and reinstall dependencies
-   - Check for TypeScript compilation errors
-   - Verify all required environment variables are set

-### Debug Endpoints

-The application includes several debug endpoints for troubleshooting:

-- `GET /test` - Basic API health check
-- `GET /debug-attachments/{space_key}/{page_title}` - Debug attachment retrieval
-- `GET /debug-document-analysis/{space_key}/{page_title}` - Debug document analysis

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.